Toyota Chaser: Motorsports

 X100 Chasers took part in the Japanese Touring Car Championship in 1997 and 1998.
 The car did not manage to win a race in its debut season, while the following year, when other manufacturers had left the JTCC, it won the title with Masanori Sekiya and TOM'S. The Chaser became famous in drifting events, due to its traditional front-engine, rear-wheel-drive layout, and vehicles without AWD installed are more sought after.
-Numerous Toyota Chasers, especially the later X90s and X100s, have been modified for use in drift.
+Numerous Toyota Chasers, especially the later X90s and X100s, have been modified for use in drifting.